-Thankfully, somebody found the dazed and wounded dog and rushed him to the animal hospital, where the pup received emergency care.
+Thankfully, somebody found the wounded dog and rushed him to the animal hospital, where he received emergency care.
 This included multiple skin grafts made from North Atlantic cod skin to soothe and repair Buddy’s badly burned face.

-But Buddy isn’t holding a grudge against his young attacker, or humans in general, based on the loving way he treats everyone he meets.
-This includes Buddy’s doctors at the College of Veterinary Medicine at Mississippi State University and shelter workers at Tunica Humane Society, which has already received dozens of adoption applications from folks eager to give this long-suffering stray his own home.
+But Buddy didn’t hold a grudge against his young attacker, or humans in general.
+Buddy’s doctors at the College of Veterinary Medicine at Mississippi State University and shelter workers at Tunica Humane Society described Buddy as gentle and loving with everyone he meets.

 “He’s a loving, forgiving dog,” shelter director Sandy Williams told the Clarion-Ledger.
 “I don’t know how he’s come through this and kept his tender heart, but he has.
 He’s going to make somebody an exceptional dog.”

 Our latest picture of Buddy.
 Taken today at Mississippi State…If you look closely, you will see Buddy's fur growing…

 But not everyone was as forgiving as Buddy, especially after learning the dog’s 12-year-old attacker wouldn’t be punished under Mississippi law.
 This injustice fueled a Chang.org petition called Justice for Buddy.
 At time of writing, the petition had been signed by more than 200,000 people.

 “There must be consequences for anyone who does this to a helpless animal,” the petition reads in part, noting that allowing such a heinous act to go unpunished will only embolden Buddy’s young attacker to commit future violence.